umgbhalla/starred/README.md

 ## TypeScript

+- [vechai/vechaiui](https://github.com/vechai/vechaiui) - A set of high-quality accessible React UI components with the built-in dark mode using Tailwind CSS.
+Pre-designed headless ui and radix-ui.
 - [DulLabs/bhai-lang](https://github.com/DulLabs/bhai-lang) - A toy programming language written in Typescript
 - [Miodec/monkeytype](https://github.com/Miodec/monkeytype) - The most customizable typing website with a minimalistic design and a ton of features.
 Test yourself in various modes, track your progress and improve your speed.
 - [K0IN/Notify](https://github.com/K0IN/Notify) - A small Cloudflare worker / self hosted solution to send web push notifications with webhooks